ljdursi/go-model-service/variant-service/docs/error_codes.md

 GET requests for this entity are permitted only with some query parameters provided in the query string.

+##### 404001

+Requested resource cannot be found.
+The given resource ID does not correspond with any existing data.

+##### 404002

+The resource by which you are attempting to query for other data cannot be found.
+The given resource ID does not correspond with any existing data.

 ##### 405001

 Attempted to modify an existing record with POST (record creation), which should only be done with PUT (record modification).